Barring a landslide, what’s probably not coming on Nov. 3? A result in the race for the White House.

 Then came Pennsylvania, and Georgia and Nevada after that — all states that saw record absentee voting, with about 3 million mail ballots cast in all.

-In Georgia and Nevada, voters stood in hours-long lines past midnight, contributing to delayed tallies.
+In Georgia and Nevada, voters stood in hourslong lines past midnight, contributing to delayed tallies.
 In Georgia, still more delays ensued after difficulty with new voting machines forced many voters to fill out provisional ballots on paper.

 Last Tuesday, a full week after the Georgia primary, election workers in Gwinnett County, a suburb of Atlanta, sat at tables spread out across the Rhodes Jordan Park community gym, piles of ballots still in front of them for processing.
 Gwinnett processed a total of 85,000 mailed ballots in this year’s primaries — compared to a normal count of 18,000, according to county spokesman Joe Sorenson.
 The county finished on Friday — 10 days after polls had closed.